iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

 NuGet.Packaging [@nuget2024] is an implementation by Nuget, specifically for reading `nupkg` and `nuspec` package specification files.

 The version of NuGet.Packaging being used, `6.6.1`, is vulnerable to Improper Access Control when using `X.509` chain building APIs.
 However, due to a logic flaw, the `X.509` certificate cannot be completely validated.
 An attacker could exploit this by using an untrusted certificate with corrupted signatures, triggering the bug in the framework.
 The framework will therefore correctly report that the `X.509` chain building failed as expected but will return an incorrect error message for this failure.
-Any application that relies on this error checking logic may accidentally treat this situation as a successful build.
+Any application that relies on this error-checking logic may accidentally treat this situation as a successful build.
 To extend this, an attacker could use this to bypass an application's typical authentication and authorisation logic.

+This vulnerability can be resolved simply by updating or changing the NuGet.Packaging version to the following versions: `5.11.6`, `6.0.6`, `6.3.4`, `6.4.3`, `6.6.2`, `6.7.1`, and `6.8.1`.

 #### 2.2.2.2 Anti-forgery token validation disabled